AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style

 \subsection{Subjective Evaluation Design for Labeling}

-As the primary evaluation protocol, we collected relative A/B preferences from crowd raters.
-Because anime-likeness is a style-centric impression and may not admit a universally shared absolute scale, we used pairwise comparisons as a practical way to elicit consistent judgments. \myparagraph{Task and instructions.} At the beginning of the study, participants read a short instruction page and provided basic demographics (age, gender, and familiarity with anime).
+As the primary evaluation protocol, we collected relative A/B preferences from crowd raters recruited remotely via Lancers (paid).
+Because anime-likeness is a style-centric impression and may not admit a universally shared absolute scale, we used pairwise comparisons as a practical way to elicit consistent judgments.
+Each pair received one judgment; we prioritized broad pair coverage (\textasciitilde10 pairs per utterance) over per-pair redundancy, as pairwise preference noise is reduced more efficiently by expanding coverage than by repeated judgments. \myparagraph{Task and instructions.} At the beginning of the study, participants read a short instruction page and provided basic demographics (age, gender, and familiarity with anime).
 For each trial, they listened to two utterances and selected the one that sounded \emph{more anime-like} according to their own intuition, focusing on voice style rather than content.
 To better understand how raters operationalize ``anime-likeness,'' we additionally asked them to write a short free-form description of the cues they personally associate with an anime-like voice.

 \myparagraph{Session structure and scale.} One session consisted of 25 A/B trials (approximately 15 minutes).
 Each evaluator completed between 1 and 10 sessions (i.e., 25 to 250 trials in total), depending on availability.
 In total, we collected 15{,}000 A/B preference labels from 187 evaluators, together with the free-form descriptions.
 Table~\ref{tab:demographics} summarizes the distributions of age, gender, and self-reported familiarity with anime.